xingjianleng/VTBench/README.md

 ```

 ### 3. Select a VT and Run Evaluation

+> ✅ **No Manual Downloads Needed**
+All datasets and models are automatically downloaded during runtime from Hugging Face.
+You can directly run experiments without manually downloading any files.

 #### 📦 Model Zoo
 | Code Name           | Display Name      |
 | ------------------- | ----------------- |